ChrstphrHll/npc_gen/students/Ezros Laerdya.md

 year: 1
 guild: Fiesn
 partyID: 18
+tags:
+- Elf
+- Cleric
+- Exploration
+- 1st
+- Fiesn
 ---
 # Ezros Laerdya
 ---
 ### Description
 - 1st year Elf Cleric in Fiesn
-- wavy red hair that's a tousled bed head, Amber eyes, and Light skin
+- wavy red hair that's a tousled bed head, Pale Brown eyes, and Light skin
 - Is Loving and Monstrous, and has Fame as their ideal

 ### Organizations